- Interest rates have risen high enough that bonds can deliver reliable income with less risk than stocks.

 Interest payments from bonds can provide you with income until they mature or are called by the issuer.
 When that time comes, there’s no guarantee you’ll find new bonds paying similar interest because rates and yields change frequently.

 Laddering bonds that mature at different times lets you potentially diversify this risk across a number of bonds.
-Though a bond in your ladder might mature while yields were falling, your other bonds would continue generating income at the higher older rates.
+Though a bond in your ladder might mature while yields were falling, your other, longer-dated bonds would continue generating income at the higher older rates.

 Before building a bond ladder, consider these 6 guidelines.